 There is a lot of misinformation about soldering vs welding vs brazing, especially when it comes to jewelry.
 Most of the time, soldering is the best way to go.
 If you want to learn how to solder jewelry, then this article is what you need.

 Whether you’re working with brass jewelry, iron jewelry, or copper jewelry, this is the best source of information about jewelry soldering.
 We cover hard and soft techniques to soldering jewelry, and go over the process step by step!
-By the time you finish out jewelry soldering guide, you will be an expert on how to solder jewelry and may even be ale to teach your friends!
+By the time you finish out jewelry soldering guide, you will be an expert on how to solder jewelry and can start selling pieces for extra income.

 Soldering jewelry isn’t a difficult process, it’s just a very precise one.
 It allows you to get creative and artistic with chain work, but requires that you do a lot of work with very small joints using tweezers and a torch.
 Here are the basic steps.